vikashmadhow/esql/src/main/resources/esql-language-definition.md

     ;

 /**
- * A column in a select statement consists of a expression which will be executed
+ * A column in a select translation consists of a expression which will be executed
  * in the context of the tables in the `from` clause of the select.
 The column can
  * be given an alias which will be the name of that column in the result of the query.
  * Metadata can also be associated to the column and will override any metadata